 $250 - $400

-Once you reach a price point of over $400, you start to look at high-end gooseneck to 5th wheel adapters.
-Adapters that sit at these price points tend to have a high maximum towing capacity and can handle a fully loaded RV trailer.
+Once you reach a price point of over $400, you start to look at high-end Gooseneck to Fifth wheel adapters.
+Adapters in this price point tend to have a high maximum towing capacity and can handle a fully loaded RV trailer.
 The maximum pin weight is also much higher than that of fifth wheel camper adapters at the lower price points, meaning you will have a more stable ride.

 A fifth wheel gooseneck adapter in this range can adjust to different heights, offer convenient security features, like fasteners and locks, are made from more durable, corrosion-resistant materials, and, overall, perform much better than the cheaper options.